dipendra-mule/conducky/website/docs/user-guide/cross-event-incidents.md

 1. **Use Filters**: Narrow down results using status, event, and assignment filters
 2. **Sort by Priority**: Sort by status or creation date to prioritize work
 3. **Quick Assignment**: Use "Assign to Me" for rapid response to new incidents
-4. **Status Progression**: Use quick status changes to keep reports moving through the workflow
+4. **Status Progression**: Use quick status changes to keep incidents moving through the workflow
 5. **Regular Monitoring**: Check the "Assigned to me" filter regularly for your active cases

-The Cross-Event Reports Dashboard streamlines incident management across multiple events, providing the tools needed for efficient oversight and response coordination.
+The Cross-Event Incidents Dashboard streamlines incident management across multiple events, providing the tools needed for efficient oversight and response coordination.